Smooth Embeddings

 produces a unique continuous map \(\widetilde F : N \to P\) with

-\(\widetilde F \circ \pi = F\) — the hypothesis that \(F\) is constant on fibers is exactly what
+\(\widetilde F \circ \pi = F\).
+The hypothesis that \(F\) is constant on fibers is exactly

-smooth, the characteristic property above upgrades \(\widetilde F\) from continuous to smooth.
+is smooth, the characteristic property above upgrades \(\widetilde F\) from continuous to

 fibers present the same smooth manifold.